gemrb/gemrb/platforms/vita/README.Vita.md

 Pointer movement speed can be changed with 'GamepadPointerSpeed' parameter in GemRB.cfg.

-Use "Fullscreen=1" to scale game area to native Vita resolution or "Fullscreen=0" to keep game area at the center of the screen.
+Use `Full Screen = 1` in game ini config (e.g. `baldur.ini`) to scale game area to native Vita resolution or `Full Screen = 0` to keep game area at the center of the screen.

 VitaKeepAspectRatio=1 keeps aspect ratio of original image when scaling.
 VitaKeepAspectRatio=0 just scales it to 960x544.